Welcome! I’m delighted you’ve decided to learn a bit about me and my approach to therapy. Feeling like you’ve found the right person is important.

 Perhaps you are dealing with relationship ruptures.
 Perhaps you hold core beliefs that do not serve you but are difficult to shake.
-Let’s wonder together about why that is.
-Maybe you have been “othered” or marginalized.
-Perhaps you are experiencing pain, anxiety, anger, frustration, grief, guilt, shame, unworthiness, shutdown, depression, loneliness, overwhelm, longing, confusion, fear, sadness, or regret.
+Maybe you have been othered or marginalized.
+Perhaps you are experiencing pain, anxiety, anger, frustration, grief, sadness, guilt, shame, shutdown, depression, loneliness, longing, confusion, fear, or regret.
 Can we notice our feelings without judgement?
 Yes.
-Can we come to appreciate our moments of dysregulation as our nervous system doing its best to protect us?
+Can we come to appreciate the wisdom of our survival strategies – that once served us but no longer do?
 Yes.
-Can we become more emotionally available?
+Can we set clear and self-nurturing boundaries?
 Yes.
-Can we set clearer boundaries that nourish us?
+Can we learn ways to resource ourselves?
 Yes.
-Can we honour our different parts and learn to integrate them?
-Yes.
-If you have a history of trauma, can we explore how this is held and its impact without experiencing re-traumitization and create together a place of growth and healing?
+If there is a history of trauma, can we explore this together gently, with self-compassion, without re-traumatization, and create together a place of growth and healing?
 Yes.

 I will not try to fix you or solve your problems.
 I want to know what it’s like being you.
 Please come as you are, with all the complexity, uniqueness, and quirkiness that is you.
-Whoever you are, whoever you love, whatever body you inhabit, whatever your background, whatever your life situation, whatever your age, bring it all.
-It is my honour to walk with you as you learn, experiment, risk, and deepen your relationship with yourself and others.
-I look very much forward to working together.
+Whoever you are, whoever you love, whatever body you inhabit, whatever your background, whatever your life situation, bring it all.
+It is my honour to walk with you as you learn, experiment, risk, and heal.
+I very much look forward to working together.

-Here’s a bit about my background: I am an R.N. (non-conforming to the medical model), was trained as a nurse practitioner, and was a nursing professor for 18 years.
-I have been a facilitator for Sashbear/Family Connections – an organization that focuses on emotion regulation and suicide prevention.
-I have also led parenting groups for HOPE (Helping Other Parents Everywhere).
-I was a childbirth educator for a number of years and understand the challenges/transitions of pregnancy, birth, the post-partum period, new parenting, and the pain of pregnancy loss, and infertility.
+Here’s a bit about my background: I am an R.N. (non-conforming to the medical model and currently not practicing), was trained as a nurse practitioner, and was a nursing professor for 18 years.
+I was a group facilitator for five years for an organization that focuses on emotion regulation and suicide prevention.
+For 8 years, I led groups for parents with troubled teens.
+I was a childbirth educator for 15 years and understand the challenges/transitions of pregnancy, birth, the post-partum period, new parenting, the pain of pregnancy loss, and infertility.
 I have practiced yoga for most of my life and am a certified yoga instructor.
 I am also a breast cancer survivor/thriver and know the mental discipline and mindfulness required to move through that journey with strength and calm.
-I am heterosexual, cis-gender, have been married for many years, and have lived the deep work involved in sustaining a healthy, vibrant, relationship.
-I have three children.
-(And a dog with baggage!)
+I am heterosexual, cis-gender, and have lived the deep work involved in sustaining a healthy, vibrant, intimate, honest relationship.
+I have three adult children.
+And a dog with baggage 🙂